 There’s nothing quite like cracking open a brand-new bag of coffee beans.
 That amazing flavor and aroma just bursts out of the bag.
 Enticing and rich.
 Just waiting to be ground ready for a hot cup of freshly brewed coffee.

-A huge part of many people’s everyday rituals includes drinking coffee, particularly when it’s made from fresh coffee beans.
+A huge part of many people’s everyday rituals includes drinking coffee (or eating it), particularly when it’s made from fresh coffee beans.

 However, like any fresh product, coffee beans don’t last forever.
 Once roasted they actually start to degrade, and the second you pop the seal on that bag the process speeds up.

 There is a lot of advice online about how to best store coffee beans, ranging from pretty straightforward (sealing them) to more creative ideas (freezing and vacuum packing).

 But, if you’re just trying to make sure your coffee beans stay fresh and delicious, the big question you need to ask is how long coffee beans last.

 This guide is here to help you.
 We’re going to look at how coffee beans lose their freshness over time, what influences this, and how they fare in different storage situations.
 You won’t need to worry about your whole coffee beans going stale again once you’ve finished here!

 At the end of this guide, we’ll round up some of the most frequently asked questions about how long coffee beans last just in case you have any lingering queries that haven’t been answered.